galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scater-qc/tutorial.md

 >    > * `log10_total_counts_endogenous`
 >    > * `log10_total_counts_feature_control`
 >    >
 >    > When using these filtering approaches, it's probably best to use them the opposite way round - try PCA filtering first and then if that doesn't remove enough low-quality cells then use the manual filtering.
-You could actually pipeline them together - use PCA filtering first and then use the output of that to do further manual filtering.
+We could actually pipeline them together - use PCA filtering first and then use the output of that to do further manual filtering.
 >    {: .comment}
 >
 {: .hands_on}

 As discussed previously, technical artefacts can bias scRNA-seq analyses.
-Strong 'batch effects' can mask real biological differences in the data, so must be identified and removed from the data.
+Strong batch effects can mask real biological differences in the data, so must be identified and removed from the data.
 Logging meta-data details such as date of library construction, sequencing batch, sample name, technical replicate, plate number, etc., is essential to identify batch effects in the data.
 We can use this information to visualise the data to examine it for clustering according to batch, rather than any real biological feature.

 > ### {% icon hands_on %} Hands-on: PCA plot
 > 1. **Scater: PCA plot** {% icon tool %} with the following parameters: